maq1721/Shoprite-IMS/README.md

 # Shoprite-IMS
 Inventory Management System for Shoprite Ghana created using C#

+The file is in the main branch under the name "10836624", with all the resources and code.

 This is a simple inventory management system made for shoprite Ghana.

 Below are the assumptions made when designing the system